gvwilson/thirdbit/src/fiction/darker-web/index.md

 Those are actually the least unsettling things the model spews out.
-Some of the others—he pushes the thought away, trying *not* to think about the look on Professor Jayaramath's face when he found out what Bradley had done, or the pictures that had surfaced online of Bernadette Allen's mutilated body.
+Some of the others—he pushes the thought away, trying *not* to think about the look on Professor Jayaramath's face when she found out what Bradley had done, or the pictures that have recently surfaced online of Bernadette Allen's gnawed remains.
-No matter what he doses himself with, both images show up in his dreams every night, along with other things that leave him drenched with sweat.

 The worst thing is that he's no longer sure he has the right to call it "his" model.
-More than once he has noticed log entries that seem to show the model connecting to servers outside his lab.
-At first he dismissed them as glitches or pranks, but then came the election result that everyone had dismissed as impossible until just before it happened.
-More and more of what the model generated seemed to be showing up online: conspiracy theories just plausible enough to be passed on, hateful memes that were too funny *not* to copy, and then the horrors of Myanmar.
+Bits and pieces seem to be showing up in the strangest places: racist memes that are too funny *not* to copy, Facebook posts about Myanmar, and even his fridge and thermostat, which behave more erratically with each software upgrade.
-His parents had immigrated before he was born, but had tried to stay in touch with other Rohingya.
-His mother feared they were all dead now.
-She cried,
-while his father muttered about sacrifices and ancient gods.

-Bradley pushes those dark thoughts away, stands, forces a smile, and offers his hand to the man who introduces himself as Lynch.
+Bradley pushes those thoughts away, stands, and offers his hand and a smile to the man who introduces himself as Lynch.
-His job title includes the words "senior" and "consultant".
-Bradley knows he has something to do with defense and/or national security.
+He has something to do with defense and/or national security.
 He doesn't want or need to know any more than that.
-All he needs to know is that Mr. Lynch is *very* interested in his model's unusual behavior.
+All he needs to know is that Mr. Lynch has deep pockets and is very interested in his model's unusual behavior.

 "We've, uh, well, we've been involved in some similar initiatives over the years," Lynch says,